-Belgium has a vibrant ICT market.
-According to the Digital Economy & Society Index (DESI) that ranks European Union member states on digital performance and competitiveness, in 2018 Belgium ranked eighth overall out of 28 countries in terms of digital economy development.
-The ranking takes into account digital public services, connectivity, integration of digital technology, use of internet and human capital.
-Belgium’s total ICT market size in 2016 was assessed at $13.5 billion, employing some 70,000 people -- 45,000 in hardware, services and software; 15,000 in operations and maintenance; and 10,000 with telecom operators.
+Belgium, nevertheless, has a vibrant ICT market.
+According to the Digital Economy & Society Index (DESI) that ranks European Union member states on digital performance and competitiveness, in 2019 Belgium ranked eighth overall out of 28 countries in terms of digital economy development.
+The ranking takes into account digital public services, connectivity, integration of digital technology, use of internet, and human capital.
+Belgium’s total ICT market size in 2019 was assessed at $14.4 billion, employing some 70,000 people - 45,000 in hardware, services, and software; 15,000 in operations and maintenance; and 10,000 with telecom operators.

 Belgium’s ICT market is bolstered by a solid DSL telecom infrastructure developed by the majority state-owned operator, Proximus, and a pervasive co-axial cable infrastructure (particularly in Flanders) developed by the regions and communities.
 Effectively 100% of households have access to the internet.
 Some 78% of users have broadband subscriptions at 30 Mbps or greater.
-With three mobile operators -- Proximus, Orange and Telenet -- 4G has reached 92% penetration countrywide.
-Proximus and Orange are working on 4.5G and 5G infrastructure to be rolled out in 2020.
+With three mobile operators — Proximus, Orange, and Telenet — 4G has reached 92% penetration countrywide.
+Proximus and Orange are working on 4.5G and 5G infrastructure to be rolled out in 2022.
 Proximus is exploring the roll out of Fiber-To-The-Home.
 Fiber-To-The-Curb is already pervasive.

-Belgian has a strong political will to develop ICT.
-In April 2015, the Belgian Federal government launched the "Digital Belgium" Agenda for Belgium, including plans for faster connectivity, next generation mobile data, and digital skills.
+Belgian has a strong political will to develop ICT and is pursuing a “Digital Belgium” Agenda that includes plans for faster connectivity, next generation mobile data, and digital skills.
 Furthermore, various cities are implementing Smart Cities development programs, with Antwerp being at the forefront and acting as a “living lab” for other regions and European countries.

 Although in the past the Belgian government had lagged in providing online public services, it is catching up and now offers tax filings online.
 In addition, the Belgian government is updating its electronic procurement structure and public tenders can now be submitted online.
 It is expecting to soon launch its completed online-procurement system for purchasing goods from approved suppliers.

 Belgians are eager internet users and readily participate in eCommerce.
-Sixty-five percent of Internet users listen to music, play games and watch videos online, ranking 3rd in the EU.
-In 2016, 78% of Belgians used the internet at least once a week, with 44% of Belgians accessing the internet via a mobile device.
-The latter is well above the EU average of 37%.
+Sixty-five percent of internet users listen to music, play games and watch videos online, ranking 3rd in the EU.
+In 2020, 82% of Belgians used the internet at least once a week, with 54% of Belgians accessing the internet via a mobile device.
+The latter is well above the EU average of 51%.

 The most widespread internet activity is banking, with 73% of Belgians performing their banking transactions online.
 Sixty-four percent of Belgian consumers have purchased goods or services online, trailing only Denmark, the Netherlands and Sweden’s 70%.

 Over the past five years, e-commerce in Belgium has skyrocketed.
-In 2016, consumers spent a record $9.2 Billion online with Flanders spending $5 billion online to Wallonia’s $4.2 billion.
-Overall, this represents 10% growth over the previous year.
+In 2019, consumers spent a record $11.4 billion online with Flanders spending $6 billion online to Wallonia’s $5.2 billion.
+Overall, this represents 27% growth over the previous year.

-Demand for e-commerce platform services is strong.
-However the need to tailor offerings according to local laws, culture, and in two languages (French and Dutch), combined with a small population, make Belgium a somewhat more difficult market for those entering the EU market via the e-commerce segment.
+Demand for e-commerce platform services is strong, particularly since the pandemic of 2020.
+However, the need to tailor offerings according to local laws, culture, and in two languages (French and Dutch), combined with a small population, make Belgium a somewhat more difficult market for those entering the EU market via the e-commerce segment.
 On the other hand, there is cross border opportunity.
 Dutch and French eCommerce platforms have had respectively limited success in the Dutch-speaking northern part of the country and French-speaking southern part of the country.